ADLINK-IST/opensplice/docs/html/ModelingGuide/_sources/installation.txt

   *Release Notes* included with your Modeler product distribution.

-  The Release Notes can be viewed by opening ``index.html`` located in the root (or base) directory of your OpenSplice installation and following the *Release Notes* link.
+  The Release Notes can be viewed by opening ``index.html`` located in the root (or base) directory of your Vortex OpenSplice installation and following the *Release Notes* link.

 **Step 2:**  Run the Vortex OpenSplice Modeler installer